Lydia-GG/MERN-projects/README.md

 # MERN-projects
 This repo will contain projects designed using:
 ### used technologies
-react - mongoDB- Nodejs -Express
+React - mongoDB- Nodejs -Express